These guidelines govern academic scholarships awarded to undergraduate students by the Office of Admissions and Financial Aid, Pittsburgh campus.

 - To receive payment of an academic scholarship, a student must be enrolled as a full-time student (a minimum of 12 credits and a maximum of 18 credits per term) in an undergraduate degree program at the Pittsburgh campus.

 - A student must enroll as a full-time undergraduate student at the University of Pittsburgh during the first fall term after the scholarship is made.
 Any student who enrolls at another undergraduate school and subsequently transfers to Pitt will not be eligible for the academic scholarship.

-- Scholarships are available for up to eight full-time undergraduate terms.
+- Scholarships are available for up to eight full-time terms towards the completion of an undergraduate degree.
 Students who complete their undergraduate program in fewer than eight terms forfeit the balance of their scholarship.
 Further, School of Pharmacy students entering year three of the professional program (P3) forfeit any remaining scholarship eligibility.
 Students who complete their undergraduate programs in more than eight terms will not receive scholarship assistance beyond the eighth term.
 Students who enroll for more than 18 credits per term will be responsible for the additional tuition charge.

 - Scholarships are available for payment during the fall and spring terms.
 One-half of the total scholarship will be applied automatically to a student’s bill each term.
 A letter from the Office of Admissions and Financial Aid will follow to confirm the specific dollar amount of the scholarship credit available for each term.

 - If a student plans to attend school as a regular full-time (12 credits minimum) student during the summer term, the student may request, in writing, that a scholarship payment be made available for the summer term.
 A payment made during the summer term counts as one of the eight payment terms.